Radiant Barriers (ZD)

 Use this 3 part SimpleSpecs™ master specification to specify reflective radiant barriers for use in roof, ceiling, wall, and floor assemblies.

 In the quest for energy-efficient buildings, radiant barriers emerge as a quintessential element.
 They play a pivotal role in reflecting radiant heat, ensuring the indoor spaces remain comfortable while reducing the energy expenditures on cooling.
 Let’s delve deeper into what radiant barriers are and how they function to enhance a building’s thermal efficiency.

-A radiant barrier reflects heat away from the assembly its protecting.
-When sun strikes a roof it is primarily radiant energy that makes the roof hot.
-Much of this heat travels by conduction through the roofing assembly to the building interior, where it radiates heat energy onto the cooler interior surfaces, including air ducts, attic floors, and ceilings.
+It’s a type of building material designed to reflect radiant heat away from the assembly it protects.
+When the sun’s rays hit a roof, it’s primarily the radiant energy that escalates the roof’s temperature.
+Much of this heat then travels by conduction through the roofing materials, eventually radiating heat energy onto the cooler interior surfaces like air ducts, attic floors, and ceilings.

 To learn more about radiant barriers, visit Wikipedia.

 - 07 21 23 – Loose Fill Insulation

 - 07 21 29 – Sprayed Insulation